Elevator Industry Trends for 2024

 The construction industry is still booming and installing elevators, but the elevator industry labor pool is shrinking.
 The number of elevators in the United States is significant (no recent count of existing elevators), and the number of individuals going into the trade is not keeping up with the demand.
 Retirements are leading to less experienced technicians who are able to work on older equipment; Therefore, there are fewer individuals who can maintain and work on the equipment.
 Companies are not training technicians on older equipment and the knowledgeable workforce is disappearing.
 As a result, elevator modernizations, downtime, and callbacks for old equipment needs to be addressed.

 A building must stay on top of all the changes in the elevator industry to mitigate any issues.
-This is difficult for any building, and especially when combined with other trends that are taking place: Part availability, obsolescence, in-house mechanics, break/fix maintenance only, remote elevator monitoring, and/or reliability-centered maintenance programs.
-An elevator consulting firm can help navigate through industry changes to make sure that your building is protected.
+This is difficult for any building, especially when combined with other trends that are taking place: Part availability, obsolescence, in-house mechanics, break/fix maintenance only, remote elevator monitoring, and/or reliability-centered maintenance programs.
+An elevator consulting firm can help you navigate through industry changes to make sure that your building is protected.

 « Prev Blog Post Next Blog Post »